 First: I also use the recommended "process explorer" (download procexp.exe from the net) that supports the vague displays of the task manager.
 And I had this problem with the "Hardware Interrupts" using large amounts of CPU power (sometimes about 100% CPU usage) in alternating cycles which causes a severe slowdown of the system performance.
 Although there are several suggestions to fix this point looking at installed software - I can realistically only see a hardware problem behind this.
 So I closed down everything in the "autostart"/"startup".
 I also used the "old" msconfig.exe (from the net) to shut down autostarted tasks/programs that are not shown by "autostart"/"startup".
 I also stepped to the control panel and there to the administrative tools.
 There I looked at the services and set most of them to "manual by editing.
 Of course I looked at the device manager - but there was no conflict shown !!

 But the problem WAS in the device manager !!

 I am located in Germany with a DSL (Telekom / T-Com) connection and a 3-PC-home network (with router).

+So - what I did was: I left the programs installed - no changes here.
+I tried to work in the "safe mode - everything's fine.
 Then I brought all "extra devices like printers, network adapters, infrared devices, imaging devices and modems to "disable and started in normal mode again.
+Everything was fine again.